Application Deadline: September 1

 CASPA charges $179 for the first program you apply to and $55 for each additional program.

-- September 1: Application deadline including GRE scores and completion of prerequisite courses
+- September 1: Completed application deadline including GRE scores

 - May: Classes begin